eknigge/AD320_Project/Docs/API-design.md

 `GET    /vendor` - shows my cart’s location and availability
 `GET    /vendor/edit` - shows the page where I can edit my location and availability
-`POST   /vendor/edit` - update the cart’s location and availability
+`PUT   /vendor/edit` - update the cart’s location and availability

 `GET    /vendor/orders` - shows all my orders
 `PUT   /vendor/orders` - update an order's completion status

 `GET    /vendor/orders/edit` - show a page where vendor can edit an order's details
-`POST   /vendor/orders/edit` - update an order's details
+`PUT   /vendor/orders/edit` - update an order's details

 `GET    /vendor/menu` - shows the screen where I can see my menu
 `GET    /vendor/menu/edit` - shows the screen where I can edit my menu
-`POST   /vendor/menu/edit` - update the menu
+`PUT   /vendor/menu/edit` - update the menu

 ## System Admin